giordano/PolynomialRoots.jl/README.md

 other contributors.
 This package does much more than finding roots of polynomials (among other features, it can integrate and differentiate polynomials).
-In order to solve the polynomial, `Polynomials.jl` calculates eigenvalues of its companion matrix, but `CmplxRoots.jl` is usually faster by up to an order of magnitude and often slightly more precise.
+In order to solve the polynomial, `Polynomials.jl` calculates eigenvalues of its companion matrix, but `PolynomialRoots.jl` is usually faster by up to an order of magnitude and often slightly more precise.
 In addition, `Polynomials` cannot extract roots in arbitrary precision.
-If you are after speed and precision, `CmplxRoots.jl` can still be a better option.
+If you are after speed and precision, `PolynomialRoots.jl` can still be a better option.

 License
 -------

-The `CmplxRoots.jl` package is licensed under the GNU Lesser General Public License version 3 or any later version, as well as under a "customary scientific license", which implies that if this code was important in the scientific process or for the results of your scientific work, you are asked for the appropriate citation of the paper Skowron & Gould 2012 (http://arxiv.org/abs/1203.1034).
-The original author of `CmplxRoots.jl` is Mosè Giordano.
+The `PolynomialRoots.jl` package is licensed under the GNU Lesser General Public License version 3 or any later version, as well as under a "customary scientific license", which implies that if this code was important in the scientific process or for the results of your scientific work, you are asked for the appropriate citation of the paper Skowron & Gould 2012 (http://arxiv.org/abs/1203.1034).
+The original author of `PolynomialRoots.jl` is Mosè Giordano.